pr0d33p/OS-Stressor/README.md

 - `--threads`: The number of concurrent search requests to make.
 - `--timeout`: The timeout for each search request.
 - `--query`: The query to search for.
+- `--username`: The username to use for authentication.
+- `--password`: The password to use for authentication.

 > ChatGPT is used to generate the README.MD file